sbl-sdsc/mcp-genelab/README.md

 ## Prerequisites

-Before installing the MCP Server Proto-OKN, ensure you have:
+Before installing the MCP server, ensure you have:

 - **Operating System**: macOS, Linux, or Windows
 - **Client Application**: One of the following: